leightonthomas/lang/README.md

 Toy programming language using a recursive descent parser & [Pratt parsing for expressions](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/), with Hindley-Milner type inference (algorithm W)

-Compiles to a custom bytecode that is then interpreted.
+Compiles to a custom bytecode that is then interpreted

 ## Compiling
 `src/console.php build {{FILE}} --verbose`